This is the TDMST Weekly Round-Up of news affecting professional truck drivers, written by Vicki Simons for the week ending November 11, 2017.

 7. “Rhode Island officials won’t deliver the state’s truck-only tolls until after Christmas, to allow sufficient time for comment on the environmental impact of initiating tolling at the first two of 14 locations where gantries will be built”, according to a November 10, 2017, article.

-Environmental impact, huh?
-They didn't take that into account ahead of time?
+They didn’t take that into account ahead of time?

 8. There’s still a lot in the news about the Electronic Logging Device (ELD) mandate: